 - 1501 Wilson Blvd, Arlington, VA

-Heavy Seas Alehouse serves four local oysters (Rappahannock, Stingray, Blue Point, Olde Salt) on the half shell served with cocktail, Cutlass Amber mignonette with wasabi tobiko, sriracha, and yuzu hot sauce.
+Heavy Seas Alehouse serves four local oysters (Rappahannock, Stingray, Blue Point, Olde Salt) on the half shell served with cocktail sauce and Gold Ale mignonette.
 Pair it with Heavy Seas Cutlass Amber or seasonal Riptide White IPA.
 For an interesting take on oysters, try the Virginia Oyster Chowder in a creamy potato-bacon stew with caramelized leeks and red swiss chard.
 Check out our full review of it here.

 - 601 Pennsylvania Ave NW